Morwenn/cpp-sort/docs/Measures-of-presortedness.md

     -> Integer;
 ```

-It takes an integer `n` and returns the maximum value that the measure of presortedness might return for a collection of size `n`.
+It takes an integer `n` and returns the maximum value that the measure of presortedness can return for a collection of size `n`.

 *New in version 1.10.0*

 ## Available measures of presortedness

-Measures of presortedness are pretty formalized, so the names of the functions in the library are short and correspond to the ones used in the literature.
+Measures of presortedness are pretty formalized, so the names of the functions in the library are short and generally correspond to the ones used in the literature.

 In the following descriptions we use *X* to represent the input sequence, and |*X*| to represent the size of that sequence.